-This same point was made by Undersecretary Hawks in the January 2003 letters (Hearing Exhibits 46 and 47):
+This same point was made by Undersecretary Hawks in the January 2003 letters that I mentioned earlier:

 "Adding a surcharge to Class I and Class II prices would provide substantially different benefits to farmers depending upon their location.
 For example, the farmers in the Florida FMMO, which has higher Class I utilization of about 90 percent, would benefit greatly from such a surcharge for milk used in Class I products.
 However, there would be substantially less benefit to producers marketing milk in the Upper Midwest FMMO where only about 20 percent of the milk is used in Class I."